-This implementation guide outlines the details and requirements of the Michigan Saves Home Energy Loan Program, which provides easy, affordable loans to homeowners for qualifying energy-efficiency and renewable energy improvements in Michigan.
+This implementation guide outlines the details and requirements of the Michigan Saves Home Energy Loan Program, which provides easy, affordable loans to homeowners for qualifying energy efficiency, renewable energy, and lead abatement improvements in Michigan.
 The guide serves as a reference for participating contractors to understand the program requirements and to promote the program to customers.